sevendevelopment/sd-hauntedhouse/README.md

 line 107 - swap traderLocation to your spawns. line 193 & 203 - Change vector 2 coords to your area (/pzcreate poly)
 line 264 - change blip vector 3

+## Step 5 - Customising Rewards
+Go to client/client.lua line 113, Change args = { item = "weapon_axe" } to your items or events.

 ## MLO in the video